robert/robert.github.com/_posts/2024-11-25-minor-miner.md

 But why stop with XORs?
 Think about how legacy mining has evolved over the last decade or so.
 The first Bitcoins were mined on normal computers, with normal CPUs.
 Nowadays all bitcoins are mined using specialised computers called ASICs, hardwired to calculates hashes and nothing out.
 In order to compete, we have to train human ASICs.

 Kids need to learn how to calculate a SHA-256 themselves, end-to-end.
 This is why we're such vocal supporters of SB-1337 - "No Child Left Unmined."
 SB-1337 will replace the outdated year 7 maths syllabus with an in-depth, end-to-end course on calculating SHA-256 hashes by hand.
-It will allow us to stop sending students trivial additions and multiplications, and send them real maths like this instead:
+It will allow us to stop sending students trivial additions and multiplications, and send them real maths instead:

 ```
 Question 1: